learninglab-dev/the-resources/data/resources/projects/OEB/recording.md

   - Overhead lights(only if they buzz/hum)
   - and open windows

-Mostly just remember: Find a quiet room and get close to your microphone.
+Mostly just remember: Find a quiet, soft room and get close to your microphone.